ULB-Darmstadt/shacl-form/README.md

    })
    ```

-   returns instances of `http://example.org/Material`, which populate the "Artwork material" dropdown.
+   This returns instances of `http://example.org/Material`, which populate the "Artwork material" dropdown.
+In a real application, the callback would often call an API or triple store.

-   A more realistic use case is calling an API endpoint to fetch class instances from existing ontologies.

 ### Use of SHACL sh:class

-When a property shape has an `sh:class`, all available graphs are scanned for instances of that class so users can choose from them. `rdfs:subClassOf` is also considered when building the list of class instances.
+When a property shape has an `sh:class`, `shacl-form` scans all available graphs for matching instances so users can choose from them. `rdfs:subClassOf` is also considered when building the list of class instances.

 `shacl-form` also supports class instance hierarchies modelled with `skos:broader` and/or `skos:narrower`.
 This is illustrated by the "Subject classification" property in the [example](https://ulb-darmstadt.github.io/shacl-form/#example).